 Investors in the convertible notes received, for no additional consideration, warrants to purchase a total of 146,037 shares of common stock.
-Each warrant is exercisable on a cash basis only at an exercise price of \$0.48 per share, are exercisable immediately upon issuance, and expire one year from the date of issuance.
-The fair value of the warrants issued with the convertible notes was determined to be \$24,826.
+Each warrant is exercisable on a cash basis only at an exercise price of \$0.48 per share, are exercisable immediately upon issuance, and expires one year from the date of issuance.
+The fair value of the warrants issued with the convertible notes was determined to be \$24,826 computed using the Black-Scholes Option Pricing model.